UofT-DSI/sql/03_instructional_team/markdown_slides/slides_01.md

 # Quick Technical Check

-MMake sure to install DB Browser for SQLite by our next session.
+Make sure to install DB Browser for SQLite by our next session.

 Installation instructions can be found in your email or [SETUP.md on Github](https://github.com/UofT-DSI/sql/blob/main/SETUP.md)